werf/werf/docs/_includes/reference/cli/werf_kubectl_autoscale.md

 {% endif %}
 Creates an autoscaler that automatically chooses and sets the number of pods that run in a Kubernetes cluster.

 Looks up a deployment, replica set, stateful set, or replication controller by name and creates an autoscaler that uses the given resource as a reference.
-An autoscaler can automatically increase or decrease number of pods deployed within the system as needed.
+An autoscaler can automatically increase or decrease number of Pods deployed within the system as needed.

 {{ header }} Syntax